Coping with the loss of a spouse or partner

 There are no shortcuts to getting over the loss of a loved one.
 You need to go through the struggles before you can move forward with your life.
 The good news is that most of the physical and emotional symptoms of grief improve with time.
 If you struggle from chronic pain or the grief symptoms affect existing health conditions, please make an appointment to see your doctor.

-Don’t forget that we also offer grief help and support through GriefChat.
+Don’t forget that we offer grief help and support through the National Bereavement Service's online webchat.
 All you need to do is to click on the box at the bottom of this page.